My experience on the tenure-track job market

 • Service statement

-Just in case you want to see mine, they can be downloaded here (large zip file).
+Just in case you want to see mine, they can be downloaded here (large zip file hosted on GitHub).

 Keep track of things and be prepared for potential mistakes